enzofrnt/djangorestframework-deepserializers/README.md

 After installing the package, you can use it to create deep serializers for your Django models.
 This will allow you to serialize your models along with all their related models, providing a comprehensive view of your data.

 Here’s a basic example of how to use djangorestframework-deepserializer:

+If you just want to have a API for your model: urls.py:
+'''
+from deepserializer import DeepViewSet from myapp.models import User, Group, Tag

+router = Router()
+DeepViewSet.init_router(router, [
+    User,
+    Group,
+    Tag
+])
+'''
+It will create the corresponding serializer and viewsets, you can also make it read_only  by importing ReadOnlyDeepViewSet instead of DeepViewSet

+If you want to do a deep serialization: urls.py:
+'''
+from deepserializer import DeepViewSet from myapp.models import User, Group, Tag

+class DeepUserViewSet(DeepViewSet):
+    queryset = User.objects
+    use_case = "DeepCreation"

+    def create(self, request, *args, **kwargs):
+        results = self.get_serializer().deep_update_or_create(User, request.data)
+        if any("ERROR" in item for item in results if isinstance(item, dict)): return Response(results, status=status.HTTP_409_CONFLICT)
+        return Response(results, status=status.HTTP_201_CREATED)
+'''
+The viewset will automaticaly create a serializer if this one doesn't exist

+If you want to do a deep serialization that will also delete the previews unused nested objects: urls.py:
+'''
+from deepserializer import DeepViewSet from myapp.models import User, Group, Tag, Alias

+class ReplaceAliasDeepUserViewSet(DeepViewSet):
+    queryset = User.objects

+    def create(self, request, *args, **kwargs):
+        results = self.get_serializer().deep_update_or_create(User, request.data, delete_models=[Alias])
+        if any("ERROR" in item for item in results if isinstance(item, dict)): return Response(results, status=status.HTTP_409_CONFLICT)
+        return Response(results, status=status.HTTP_201_CREATED)
+'''

+The DeepViewSet retrieve the corresponding serializer with get_serializer_class() by using the use_case of the viewset and the queryset model.
+With no use_case defined, it will retrieve the default serializer for this model.

 Python